valverdethiago/volcano-camping/README.md

 - There are no restrictions on how reservations are stored as as long as system constraints are not violated.

 ## Documentation ##
-A complete documentation of the endpoints is available at the file ./docs/api-doc/pdf
+A complete documentation of the endpoints is available at the  [file](./docs/api-doc/pdf)

 ## Solution ##